scottferg/django-c2dm/README.md

 ## Usage

-To send a message to a device call send_message() on the model.  send_message() takes kwargs as the only parameter.
+To send a message to a device call send_message() on the model.  send_message() only needs kwargs as a parameter.
 Use this to populate the data.X fields in your message.
 These fields will be provided as extras on the intent that the device receives.

+You can also set the delay_while_idle parameter to True to enable this feature.